Qballjos/portainer_templates/README.md

-# WiP - Portiner V2 Template after Forking from Qballjos - WiP - And, Self Hosting CookBook - WiP
+# WiP - Portiner V2 Template after Forking from Qballjos - WiP

 Added more items from various other portainer templates, and catagorized based on my own needs, after searching the forks from Qballjos.